syyunn/ideal-points/README.md

 this space and the bill’s position.

 ## Parameters
-two different positions - bill and political stance
+- Parameterized
+  1) bill's semantic and its relative position represented on certain space
+  2) political stance of voter also represented on certain space